wri/GCSC/README.md

-# sLUC emission factors related to deforestation
+# sLUC emission factors related to deforestation and land occupation

 This repository contains the code and tables from land use change and land occupation emissions